MTL Busking Handbook

 Firstly, know your audience.
 There are several rushes during the day and night when foot traffic is particularly high.
 This is dependent on the time of day and where you are located.

 There are two significant rushes in the morning: the school rush and the work rush.
 These tend to overlap and span from 06:00 to 10:00.
 However, your location will determine the ratio of school commuters to work commuters.
-For example, you’re more likely to have a bigger work rush at Square-Victoria-OACI in the business district.
-Stations like Guy-Concordia or McGill are right next to universities on the other hand, suggesting a young and student-rich crowd.
+For example, you’re more likely to have a bigger work rush at Guy-Concordia or McGill are right next to universities on the other hand, suggesting a young and student-rich crowd.
 Traffic may be more dispersed throughout the day at these locations, since university classes don’t follow the same schedule as schools and colleges.
 The difference in crowds helps determine the what type of music will be most appreciated, and the same thing goes for the time of day.

 School rush repeats again between 15:30 and 17:00.
 By the time this ends the end-of-work rush begins, starting from 17:00 and ending around 19:30.
 Some stations may not permit music between 16:00 and 18:00 due to intense traffic (Sauvé and Beaudry).

 If you are busking on a Thursday, Friday or Saturday, you are likely to encounter a third rush going late into the night.
 This often consists of people heading out to shows, parties, bars or nightclubs.
 The rush may start anywhere from 19:30 to the end of the night.
 Please note that these rushes may change with the weather, especially between late fall and early spring due to the cold.
 These commuters are more likely to appreciate upbeat and lively music.
 If this crowd interests you, we suggest performing at downtown locations.
 The nature of this crowd is largely dependent on which station you are performing.